PiHw/Pi-Kitchen/recipes/001-direct-network_RECIPE_CARD.md

 Ensure you update cmdline.internet with the PC's IP address as the gateway.<p>
 </font>

-You can download all the <a href="https://raw.githubusercontent.com/PiHw/Pi-Kitchen/master/sdcard/recipes/direct-network_INGREDIENTS.zip">ingredient files</a>, and extract directly to the NOOBS SD-Card (ensuring you remove the ZIP file's name from the directory - the files should be extracted to <code>/Pi-Kitchen</code>).<p>
+You can download all the <a href="https://raw.githubusercontent.com/PiHw/Pi-Kitchen/master/sdcard/recipes/001-direct-network_INGREDIENTS.zip">ingredient files</a>, and extract directly to the NOOBS SD-Card (ensuring you remove the ZIP file's name from the directory - the files should be extracted to <code>/Pi-Kitchen</code>).<p>

-<h2>The Recipe Files</h2>
+##The Recipe Files##
 Each recipe will use one file for each of the partitions it installs to - boot, root and data).<p>